Beauregard, Ain

+Géography

+Beauregard is located in the south-western part of the Ain department in the fertile Val de Saône some 35 km north of Lyon and 2 km east of Villefranche-sur-Saône.

 History

 Beauregard takes its name from the castle built in 1290 by Gui de Chabeu on a hill overlooking the Saône and the hills of Beaujolais.
 The castle fell into ruin in about 1735.
 Restoration began in the 19th century and continues today.

 A fire destroyed much of the village, and few old dwellings remain.

 On 31 December 1954, Fareins-les-Beauregard was taken from Fareins and attached to Beauregard.